Rhialto/PET_MEGA65/README.md

 #### Use 6502 / 6809 cpu

 The SuperPET has an extra cpu of type 6809 from Motorola.
 Only one can run at a time.
 Here you can choose which one.
 (There is also "program control" in the original hardware but this is not implemented.

-In fact, the whole 6809 is not implemented yet)
+The Super-OS/9 MMU from TPUG is built-in and always enabled if the 6809 is active.
+It is meant for running OS-9. as adapted by TPUG.

+There is [software and documentation](https://www.zimmers.net/anonftp/pub/cbm/pet/SuperPET/os9/index.html) at the Zimmers site.
+The [TPUG cd](https://archive.org/details/tpugusersgroupcd) contains lots of SuperPET software.

 ### PET ROM: \<Load>